Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 But enough about me and my bullshit.
 Let’s talk about Ian Brady and Myra Hindley.
 Together, between July 1963 and October of 1965, in Manchester, England, they sexually assaulted and killed five children together.
+So yeah, they’re a delightful pair that you’d definitely invite over to dinner parties and other normal people stuff.

 You know what they say: the couple that kills together goes to prison in separate locations and never gets to see each other ever again!